Hardyy00/Flutter-Chat-App/README.md

 A chatting application for android smartphones

-## Download th apk from : https://github.com/Hardyy00/Flutter-Chat-App/tree/main/apk
+## Download the apk from : https://github.com/Hardyy00/Flutter-Chat-App/tree/main/apk